-Regulation is the process of optimizing the piano action (the wippen assembly, hammers- shanks and flanges immediately above the keys within the piano cavity) to provide the best response to our touch.
-In a sense regulation is the optimization of touch and tone.
+Regulation is the process of optimizing the keyboard and action to provide the best feel and response to our touch.
+Regulation is the optimization of touch and tone.
 A piano that is out of proper regulation can have sluggish repetition, uneven or irregular tone or touch, feel heavy and exhibit an inability to play gently or softly.
 A fine regulation will result in an even touch whereby the piano keys and action respond in a like manner throughout.
 Power and control are restored.

 We use words like aftertouch to describe the sensation toward the end of the keystroke which coincides with the moment of sound.
 Aftertouch provides a comfortable touch sensation for pianists, a physical zone for parts rotation, travel completion and repetition of each note.
 Hammer voicing in conjunction with regulation improves tone and timbre (tone color) in this process.

-Regulation improves touch , tone and responsiveness of the piano and provides the basis for a expression, a wide dynamic range and power.
+Regulation improves touch, tone and responsiveness of the piano and provides the basis for expression, a wide dynamic range and power.